Meeting forums and minutes

 Aarhus University has set up a central IT security committee as well as local committees at each of the five faculties.
 Find out more about AU's IT security.

-It is Health's ambition to be a faculty where everyone – students and staff alike – experiences being part of an inclusive work and study environment.
+It is the faculty’s ambition that everyone – both students and staff – experiences being part of an inclusive work and study environment.
+The Committee is dedicated to advancing this ambition.

-Find out more about the members and activities of the Gender Equality Committee
+Find out more about the members and activities of the Committee for Diversity, Inclusion and Equal Opportunities

 PhD committee